gestrich/swift-lambda-sample/README.md

 This repository offers a sample AWS Lambda, written in Swift.
 The aim is to provide a solid foundation that adheres to good server development practices.
 This is an open work-in-progress.

-The samples assume using GitHub and Terraform for tooling.
-Other deployment tools can be considered later (SAM, Serverless, etc.).

 ## Server Principles

-The aim is to track the state of each of these principles in the sample implementation.

 ### CI / CD